erlangb/agentmeter/README.md

 A Go dev tool for inspecting and debugging LLM agent systems directly in your terminal.

 When you're building multi-agent pipelines — planner, retriever, executor, whatever — things get hard to follow fast. `agentmeter` gives you a live, structured view of every step: which agent ran, what it said, what tools it called, how long it took, and what it cost.
-No dashboards, no cloud, no setup.
-Just your terminal.

 It's framework-agnostic.
 The core has no SDK dependencies.
 An adapter for [Eino](#eino) is available as a separate module.